jacklansing/reconnect-api/README.md

 ### GET /api/threads

 Respond with a list of each unique message thread the currently authenticated user has, along with the most recent message between those two users.
+The `display_name` field will be the display name of the user the message thread is with.

 Responds with an empty array if none are found.